-Betsy C. Jividen – First Assistant United States Attorney
+Betsy C. Jividen – Acting United States Attorney

 When she was sworn in as an Assistant in 1980, Ms. Steinfeld Jividen became